 Healthcare Project Manager

-No matter the size, scope, or service level of an organization, the completion of projects is key in growing the world’s economy.
-Projects big and small are what drive economic progress forward.
-All professional organizations create products and services through projects, and the process of refining innovative products and services can either help or hinder a company depending on how well a project is coordinated.
+No matter the size, scope, or service level of an organization, project completion is key to growing the world’s economy.
+Projects, big and small, drive economic progress forward.
+All professional organizations create products and services through projects, and refining innovative products and services can either help or hinder a company, depending on how well a project is coordinated.

-Career-specific data from the BLS estimates that 144,700 new medical and health services manager positions will be created between 2022 and 2032 (BLS 2023).
-Most healthcare project management professionals in the United States are employed in hospitals, with others working in environments such as physicians’ offices, outpatient care centers, nursing care facilities, and home healthcare services (BLS 2023).
+Career-specific data from the BLS estimates that 160,6000 new medical and health services manager positions will be created between 2023 and 2033 (BLS 2024).
+Most healthcare project management professionals in the United States are employed in hospitals, with others working in environments such as physicians’ offices, outpatient care centers, nursing care facilities, and home healthcare services.

 Read on to learn more about becoming a healthcare project manager.